 Taylor, MI 48180

-Please enter via the behavioral health entrance, go to the elevators, then proceed to the basement Wayne State University medical education offices
+Please enter via the main hospital entrance, go to the elevators, then proceed to the lower level Wayne State University School of Medicine Medical Education Office.

 For patient appointments call:

 313-429-7977 (Dearborn Medical Park Building)

 Dearborn, MI 48124